 - Customer Model.
 We have defined a sales force footprint of approximately 120 geographic territories targeting approximately 14,000 ENTs, allergists and "specialty-like" primary care physicians.
 In April 2019, we changed our model from a contract sales team to an internal sales team, and at the same time we hired and deployed additional territory managers into "XHANCE naive" geographies, increasing the number of territories in our deployment plan from 80 to 100, to expand our reach among our target physician audience.
 The additional territory managers are expected to increase the size of the target audience for our sales team by approximately 25% to over 10,000 physicians.
 We intend to eventually increase the size of our sales force to approximately 120 territory managers to expand our called-on target audience to approximately 14,000 ENT, allergists and "specialty-like" primary care physicians.
 Additionally, we expect to target additional physicians through digital and non-personal promotion in areas where we do and do not have territory managers. - XHANCE Patient Affordability Programs.
-In late August 2018, we implemented our current co-pay savings program.
-We believe this program, with an indefinite duration, provides an affordability solution for patients that physicians will support.
-The program provides patient co-pay assistance to commercially insured patients that includes a first prescription at no out-of-pocket cost (\$0 co-pay) and low subsequent co-pays for refills.
-Our data suggests these programs are playing a role in building demand for XHANCE, particularly as they become more widely understood in the prescribing community. - Market Access.
-Based on currently available third-party data and our internal analyses, we believe that greater than 75% of commercially insured lives are currently in a plan in which XHANCE is covered in a Tier 3 formulary position.
+In late August 2018, we implemented our current co-pay savings programs.
+We believe these programs, with an indefinite duration, provide an affordability solution for patients that physicians will support.
+These programs provide patient co-pay assistance to commercially insured patients that includes a first prescription at no out-of-pocket cost (\$0 co-pay) and low subsequent co-pays for refills.
+Our data suggests these programs are playing an important role in supporting demand for XHANCE, particularly as they become more widely understood in the prescribing community. - Market Access.
+Based on currently available third-party data and our internal analyses, we believe that greater than 75% of commercially insured lives are currently in a plan in which XHANCE is covered.
 However, payors may change coverage levels for XHANCE or controls such as step edits and prior authorization, positively or negatively, at any time.